Air Conditioner Repair Checklist

 - Make sure your hands and feet are dry before you work on the panel or breakers.

 - Look for the breaker marked “AC” and ensure it’s in the “on” position.
-If it’s triggered, the switch will be in the middle of the panel or “off” location.
+If it’s triggered, the switch will be in the "off" position.

 - Quickly transfer the breaker back to the “on” spot.
 If it instantly trips again, don’t reset it and call us at 1-866-781-0111.
 A fuse that keeps flipping may mean your residence has an electrical issue.